Sunday, March 30, 2008

 GENERAL NOTES FOR TOWNSPEOPLE

 The teams of questers entering the town are escaped prisoners of war.
-There are Maltese teams escaped from the besieging Turns, and there are Ottoman teams escaped from the defending Knights.
+There are Maltese teams escaped from the besieging Turks, and there are Ottoman teams escaped from the defending Knights.
 They do not know which forces control this stretch of coastline or this small town.

 Frankly, neither do you!